 Scratched and other superficial damage to the matt black paintwork of the appliance can be covered with matching heatproof spray.
 Use only the manufacturers' recommended spray paint.
 Paint only when the fire is OFF and cold.
 Always mask off the surrounding area to prevent contamination with overspray.
 Ventilate the room during the use of the spray.
-DO NOT attempt to spray paint the coals or ceramics, or wash them in water.
+DO NOT attempt to wash the coals or ceramics with water